Azure/CCOInsights/install/DeploymentGuide.md

 Although some of the Resource Providers might be enabled by default, you need to make sure that at least the **Microsoft.Advisor** and the **Microsoft.Security** resource providers are registered across all the  subscriptions that you plan analyze using the Dashboard.

-Registering these 3 Resource Providers has no cost or performance penalty on the customer subscription:
+Registering these 3 Resource Providers has no cost or performance penalty on the subscription:

 1. Click on **Subscriptions**.
 2. Click on the Subscription name you want to configure.